ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Form/demo/complex-form-control.md

 Three typical scenarios are shown here.

-- `Username`: there is a description text or other component behind the input box, within `FormItem` only the component that uses @bind-Value will be bound to the FormItem, other components can be added at will.
+- `Username`: there is a description text or other component behind the input box, within `FormItem` only the component that uses `@bind-Value` will be bound to the FormItem, other components can be added at will.
-- `Address`: there are two controls, use two `<FormItem NoStyle />` within the `FormItem` to bind the corresponding controls separately (only one control with @bind-Value can appear under a FormItem), use NoStyle for the FormItem, then The Grid layout of the FormItem will be ignored, even if LabelCol or WrapperCol is actively used.
+- `Address`: there are two controls, use two `<FormItem NoStyle />` within the `FormItem` to bind the corresponding controls separately (only one control with `@bind-Value` can appear under a FormItem), use `NoStyle` for the `<FormItem>`.
+This causes the grid layout to be ignored, even if `LabelCol` or `WrapperCol` is actively used.

 The scenario also shows complex types of form validation.
-The Address property is a type that contains two properties.
+The `Address` property is a type that contains two properties.
 When a cascading form entry binds its property, it inherits all attributes of that property, but because the form does not bind this property, the external form cannot obtain Required and Label.

 - `BirthDate`: there are two inline controls with error messages displayed under each control, using two `<FormItem />`s to bind the corresponding controls separately, and modifying the `style` to make the layout inline.